Bloomberg to Blitz Sanders With Massive Media Buy

 Though Michael Bloomberg’s efforts to recruit social media users into posting for the billionaire appear to be a waste of time, the campaign is reportedly planning to return to its tried-and-true media strategy of spending an obscene amount of money in order to make up the two-digit polling gap between the candidate and front-runner Bernie Sanders.

-While the campaign has already spent over $500 billion on ad buys — with many of those targeting President Trump — the messaging in the coming days will be designed to undermine Sanders’s support prior to Super Tuesday, according to CNBC:
+While the campaign has already spent over $500 million on ad buys — with many of those targeting President Trump — the messaging in the coming days will be designed to undermine Sanders’s support prior to Super Tuesday, according to CNBC:

 The campaign plans a multipronged attack, including the publication of opposition research on Sanders, [senior Bloomberg aides] said.
 It will also push out digital attack ads focused on Sanders’ record.
 On Monday, the Bloomberg campaign attempted to paint Sanders as a past ally of the National Rifle Association, a gun advocacy group that Bloomberg has fought for over a decade.